 Like with American insurance, you can choose coverage limits that benefit your needs.
 You can also usually choose different deductibles to ensure your financial solvency.
 Most Mexican insurers respond immediately to claims request and provide bilingual services for American drivers.
 Therefore, as soon as an accident occurs, contact your insurer.
 They will dispatch a claims specialist to your location.

 Keep in mind, settling the damage of a wreck involving other drivers might take time.
-It will also likely involve a different process than you have familiarity with.
+It will also likely involve a different process than you are familiar with.
 So, don’t hesitate to use your policy protection to its maximum.
 Work with a claims representative and your legal provider to settle the damage.
 At the end of the day, you can wrap up damage to your satisfaction.

 Also Read: Our Favorite Mobile Apps